uncms-dev/uncms/docs/configuration.md

 but it may not play well with non-standard admin skins.
 Set this to `False` if it looks weird in your admin, or if you prefer a standard table list view.

+## `MEDIA_UPLOAD_ALLOWED_EXTENSIONS`

+* Type: list of strings (file extensions without leading ".")
+* Default: `[]`

+By default, UnCMS will only allow admin users to upload files with image-like file extensions to the [media library](media-app.md) if they do not have an explicit permission to upload any type of file.
+If there are other file extensions you would like to allow, you can specify them here.
+The given file extensions should not have the leading dot.

+To allow any file extension, use `'*'`; for this to work, it must be the only value in the list.

+## `MEDIA_UPLOAD_ALWAYS_ALLOW_IMAGES`

+* Type: boolean
+* Default: `True`

+Regardless of the value of `MEDIA_UPLOAD_ALLOWED_EXTENSIONS`, admin users will always be allowed to upload files with image-like file extensions when this option is `True`, which is the default.
+To disable this behaviour, set this configuration item to `False`.

+## `MEDIA_UPLOAD_PERMISSIONS_BYPASS`

+* Type: boolean
+* Default: `True`

+Regardless of any values for `MEDIA_UPLOAD_ALWAYS_ALLOW_IMAGES` and `MEDIA_UPLOAD_ALLOWED_EXTENSIONS`, users with the `media.upload_dangerous_files` permission (including superusers, which have all permissions) will always be allowed to upload any kind of file to the [media library](media-app.md).
+To force even these users to only allow images and/or files with known file extensions, set this configuration item to `False`.

 ## `MEDIA_URLS_NAMESPACE`

 * Type: string